 If you purchase a Wild Card Membership, you will get one year’s unlimited entry to 80+ National Parks, Reserves and Resorts around Southern Africa, depending on the type of cluster you choose.
-It’ s still worthwhile getting the card even if you are only staying for a week or two, because you will save a lot of money on the daily conservation and park entry fees.
+It’ s still worthwhile getting the card even if you are only staying for a few days, because you will save a lot of money on the daily conservation and park entry fees.

 You can purchase the Wild Card online, or at the entrance gate when you check in.

 The Kgalagadi is a land of extremes, it will get scorching hot during the summer and freezing cold during winter months, therefore it all depends on what time of year you visit the park.
 I covered all these details in my post what to pack for a summer safari and if you going in the winter go check out my Safari Essentials post.